Shared care projects

 For more information, contact Paula.email@example.com

-Austin Health and VCCC partners are commencing a Victorian Cancer Agency funded randomised controlled trial to evaluate colorectal cancer shared care.
+VCCC partners (including Austin Health) are recruiting to a Victorian Cancer Agency funded randomised controlled trial to evaluate colorectal cancer shared care.

 For more information, contact Priscilla.firstname.lastname@example.org